bethany-j-allen/sampling_bias_workshop/README.md

 The first is an introduction to the sources of sampling bias in the fossil record, given by Dr. Alex Dunhill, and can be found here: https://www.youtube.com/watch?v=smfm6mR-obE (duration: 45 mins)

-The second is a discussion of what sampling bias means for palaeontologists who want to conduct quantitative analysis of the fossil record, given by Dr. Graeme Lloyd, and can be found here:
+The second is a discussion of what sampling bias means for palaeontologists who want to conduct quantitative analysis of the fossil record, given by Dr. Graeme Lloyd, and can be found here: https://www.youtube.com/watch?v=oKK4dERKqFU (duration: 55 mins)

 # Running the practicals
 To run the practicals, start R (or RStudio, if you have installed it).
 Using 'Open' at the top left of either program, open the script you want to run; they are numbered in their recommended order.